bfiessinger/wppedia/README.md

 ### Installation
 #### via Download
 1. [Download](https://github.com/bfiessinger/wppedia/archive/master.zip) this repository and upload it to your WordPress plugins folder.
-2. Open your terminal and switch to the `root` folder of the plugin
+2. Open your terminal and switch to the `root` folder of the plugin.
-3. Run `composer install -o`
+3. Run `composer install -o`.
-4. Optional: Run `npm install`
+4. Optional: Run `npm install`.
+5. Activate the plugin.

 #### via the WordPress Plugin Repository
 *coming soon!*